-- Ensures emergency guidelines are established for appropriate departments. - Understands the EOP and is prepared to accept incident responsibilities as needed, as directed by the Incident Commander or Emergency Management Director, or designee.
+- Activating the business continuity plan (Annex A: Business Continuity Plan) in coordination with the President and Vice-President for Finance and Administration. - Ensures emergency guidelines are established for appropriate departments. - Understands the EOP and is prepared to accept incident responsibilities as needed, as directed by the Incident Commander or Emergency Management Director, or designee. - Identifying and prioritizing of recovery needs for activities and operations of the Division of Student Affairs. - Identifying and assessing impact on faculty. - Reassignment of classes as necessary depending on magnitude of impacts of the emergency.